brunoedaluz/FakeNewsDetector/README.md

-# FakeNewsDetector
-# Portuguese Fake News Detector
+# Portuguese Fake News Detector Using BERT

 This project implements a text classification that reads portuguese news and classify them in "true" or "fake".
 The dataset used is the Fake.Br Corpus [1], containing 3600 samples os "true" news and 3600 samples of "fake" news.